kevinsilva/bullseye/README.md

 The Custom Scalar Resolvers assign custom scalars to include `Date` and `BigInt` scalar types.

 > **!
 Note**:
-> Date and BigInt are not included out of the box on Apollo Server.
+> Date and BigInt are not included out of the box on GraphQL.

 The Query Resolvers includes three resolver functions for the queries `securityList`, `securityDetail` and `dailyTimeSeries` for retrieving data from database using Prisma.